 *Black women's history in welding and other government industries is affirmed on Pearl Harbor Day, 1941.

-With the entry of the United States of America into World War II.
-Black women became a vital part of the war effort support.
+With the entry of the United States of America into World War II, Black women became vital to the war effort.
 Already on the move as part of the Great Migration, they sought to leave behind dead-end, often demeaning work as domestics and sharecroppers.
 Over half a million "Black women" worked alongside their white counterparts in the war effort.

 Gregory S. Cooke, director and a professor, said: "The war gave the women a more pointed motivation for leaving and an opportunity to make money in ways Black women had never dreamed before."
 "Black people were leaving the south anyway and fanning out across the country," Dr. Maureen Honey, emeritus professor of women's and gender studies at the University of Nebraska Lincoln, said: "The war represented this incredible opportunity, but Black women really had to rally and fight for the opportunity even to be considered, and Many employers held out, attempting only to hire white women or white men until they were forced to do otherwise."